 In the fall of 2016, a woman accused several Gophers football players of sexually assaulting her.

-In February 2017, a University of Minnesota panel cleared four of the 10 Gopher football players accused of sexual assault.
+In February 2017, a University of Minnesota panel cleared four of the 10 Gopher football players accused of sexual assault, recommending expulsion for four others and suspension for the remaining two.

-The Golden Gophers women's rugby club team won the Midwest conference championship in 2017.
+In 2017, the Golden Gophers women's rugby club team won the Midwest conference championship.

 In January 2018, the Northrop Mall Historic District at the University of Minnesota was formally listed in the National Register of Historic Places.